Sputnik V Vaccine Description

 Sputnik V Vaccine Indication

-Russian COVID-19 Vaccine candidate (Gam-COVID-Vac) is indicated to build immunity to SARS-CoV-2 the virus which causes COVID-19 disease.
+Russian COVID-19 Vaccine candidate (Gam-COVID-Vac) is indicated to build immunity to SARS-CoV-2, the virus which causes COVID-19 disease.

-Pediatric and pregnancy vaccine efficacy data pending.
+Pediatric, pregnancy, and oncology vaccine efficacy data pending.

 Sputnik V Vaccine News